AlexZ005/DecontructingReact/README.md

 23:26 we have two 'moving parts' for state, a field and count buttons, from here we write store for states

+26:35 this is where closure comes in, we wrote logic to udpate state

+27:43 on renderer we reset cursor, this is where we start to see changes visually, applauses